pjrios/Capstone_II/Classification + Segmentation/2. Training/readme.md

 ## Segmentation

-For segmentation we used the Roboflow implementation of YOLOv8 on google colab, and modifyied for segmentation, we also added a segtion to continue the training since many time we were not able to finish it.
+For segmentation we used the Roboflow implementation of YOLOv8 on google colab, and modified for segmentation; we also added a section to continue the training since many time we were not able to finish it.

 Original colab notebook: https://colab.research.google.com/github/roboflow-ai/notebooks/blob/main/notebooks/train-yolov8-object-detection-on-custom-dataset.ipynb